Every person has guaranteed rights under the U.S. Constitution.

 Across the country, and especially in Florida, Border Patrol agents are boarding buses without warrants and subjecting riders to arbitrary interrogation and detention because of their skin color, accent or attire.

-We are also focused on ending unconstitutional ICE and Custom Border Patrol (CPB) practices in Florida, including ending prolonged pretrial detention for ICE detainees, reforming immigration bail proceedings to no longer disregard the ability to pay and stopping CBP transit and traffic stops, which engage in racial profiling and violate the Fourth Amendment.
+We are also focused on ending unconstitutional ICE and Custom Border Patrol (CPB) practices in Florida, including ending prolonged pretrial detention for ICE detainees, reforming immigration bail proceedings to no longer disregard the ability to pay and stopping CBP transit and traffic stops, which involve racial profiling and violate the Fourth Amendment.

 Prolonged detention is cruel and unnecessary.
 It makes it nearly impossible for individuals to fight their cases—including those with legitimate claims for legal status in the United States.
 The indefinite detention of immigrants violates our most basic Constitutional principles.
 This overuse of incarceration not only shatters immigrant families, but also squanders taxpayer money.